-There is no one cause and no blanket fix for anxiety and depression.
+There's no one cause or blanket fix for anxiety and depression.
 However, according to studies reported by Harvard Health, scientific discoveries are paving the way for even better understanding and treatment.

 1. Mindfulness meditation helps to reduce worry and rumination

 The mind worries because it’s trying to solve your problems for you.
 With compulsive, repetitive dialogues with ourselves, we imagine that we’re thinking things through.
 But not really.
 Actually, not at all.